 I nearly gave up on myself at the age of 19 – but because of Slimming World, my self-esteem grew and, bit by bit, my life changed.

 It was a dream come true when I hit my target weight of 9st 7lbs.
 When I first joined Slimming World, I was worried it would just be something else I failed at.
 Week after week, though, my group and my Consultant helped me to find my inner confidence, and I did it!
-I felt comfortable enough to start being more active, taking up running via the Couch to 5K app, and now I’m due to run the London Marathon in April 2022.
+I felt comfortable enough to start being more active, taking up running via the Couch to 5K app, and now I’m due to run the London Marathon.

 It’s not just about stepping on the scales and seeing that number though, it’s about gaining the life I always wanted to live.